VnUgE/NVault/README.md

 This project is licensed under the GNU AGPL v3 open source license.
 See LICENSE.txt for more information.

 ## Contributing
-Sorry but right now I am too busy to worry about copyrights, prs and such so I will not be accepting contributions at the moment.
+Right now I am too busy to worry about copyrights, prs and such so I will not be accepting contributions at the moment.
 Suggestions are MORE than welcome, I prefer contact via email (see my GH profile or my website for my email address).
 This will change in the future if I get more time or an alternate source of income.

+Actually, if you are a front-end developer with some good UI/design skils and are intersted in making the UI look better, let me know!